navut/api_docs_public/source/index.html.md

 This process can be described into two steps:

-1) Subscribe to events for specific home_buyerss.
+1) Subscribe to events for specific home_buyers.

 2) Every time NestReady tracks an event from that home_buyers, NestReady will trigger a webhooks to your server.